E.max Crown FAQ Guide

 4) Broken teeth

-Emax crowns repair broken teeth due to trauma or accident, providing strength and support to broken teeth.
+Emax crowns to repair broken teeth due to trauma or accident, providing strength and support to broken teeth.
 Emax can help prevent further tooth breakage.

 10. How strong is the E.max crown and how long will it last?

 The strength of the crown is one of the most important considerations when choosing a crown material.
 Emax crowns have a lifespan of about 10 years or more.
-They are made of the extremely hard lithium disilicate material.
+They are made of extremely hard lithium disilicate material.